Colehill

-Colehill is a suburban village and civil parish in south-east Dorset, England.
-It is 1 mile east of Wimborne Minster town centre, and part of the contiguous Wimborne Minster built-up area, which in turn is part of the South East Dorset conurbation.
+Colehill is a town and civil parish in south-east Dorset, England.
+It lies between Wimborne Minster to the west and Ferndown to the east and is part of the South East Dorset conurbation.
 Parts of the parish fall within the South West Hampshire/South East Dorset Green Belt.

 Colehill had a population of 7,498 at the 2021 census.